GNOME/libadwaita/doc/css-variables.md

   </tr>
 </table>

-<code>--card-shade-color</code> is used to provide separators between
-boxed list rows and similar widgets.
-This color should always be partially transparent black, with the opacity tuned to be well visible on top of
+`--card-shade-color` is used to provide separators between boxed list rows and similar widgets.
+This color should always be partially transparent black, with the opacity tuned to be well visible on top of `--card-bg-color`.
-<code>--card-bg-color</code>.

 ## Thumbnail Colors